johnston9/la-donut/README.md

 I researched the problem on the web and redid they code a number of times but could not find a solution.
 I brought the issue to the tutors but they were equally at a loss.
 It does not happen every time which makes it even more curious.

-I will try to figure out the problem if the site is to go further.
+I will try to figure out the problem if the site is to go further but I have found that the function is in fact there if you move the curser round a bit or bring the curser down on the link not up.

 ### Heroku Logs